Bearer/bearer/docs/explanations/reports.md

 ```

 The third parties portion displays data subjects and data types that are sent to or processed by known third-party services.
-In the example below, Bearer detects a user email address sent to Sentry via the Sentry SDK and notes that a critical-risk-level rule has triggered associated with this data point.
+In the example below, Bearer CLI detects a user email address sent to Sentry via the Sentry SDK and notes that a critical-risk-level rule has triggered associated with this data point.

 ```json
 "ThirdParty": [